opral/monorepo/rfcs/001-foundational-architecture.md

 ### Conclusion

 The common denominator across all proposed components is a JavaScript [instead of JSON/YAML/TOML] config and an AST.
+Hence, the foundational architecture is a config and AST package that is consumed by every other component of inlang.

-The JS config solves the storage [of messages] and different syntaxes [to express human languages] problems by exposing functions to developers and allowing them to define how resources are read, parsed, serialized, and written to the filesystem.
+The JS config solves the storage [of resources] and different syntaxes [to express human languages] problems.
+Developers can define how resources are read, parsed, serialized, and written to the filesystem.
 Furthermore, developers are empowered to adjust the business logic of inlang components to the needs of the project.
 Due to the complexity of sandboxing JS, the detailed design of the config will follow in RFC-003.

 The config itself requires an AST specification for developers to parse resources to and serialize from which is further consumed by all inlang components.
 TODO: THE CHOICE HAS NOT BEEN MADE YET.